 Becoming a member of the UConn Equestrian team is an honor and an achievement.
 Many friends are made and riders learn the lessons of good sportsmanship and commitment.

-Instead of selecting team members from just one tryout session, potential team members are selected through the Horse Practicum.
-During the Practicum, the Equestrian Team Coach evaluates riders on their skills, hard work and effort they exhibit in class.
-They are also selected by level of ability (many of our Walk-Trot riders began right here in our program).
-Good position is a must, show experience is definitely a plus, but not necessary and you don't need to have your own horse to be on the team.
+Team members are selected through the Horse Practicum and tryouts held at the beginning of the fall semester.
+Team members are selected by level of ability (many of our Walk-Trot riders began right here in our program).
+Good position (equitation) is a must, show experience is definitely a plus, but not necessary and you don't need to have your own horse to be on the team.

 NOTE: The UConn Equestrian Team is not a National Collegiate Athletic Association (NCAA) sanctioned team, however, it is a member of the Intercollegiate Horse Show Association (IHSA) and competes within their rules and regulations.